Kitware/CMake/Help/command/file.rst

   Extracts or lists the content of the specified ``<archive>``.

+  The options are:

+  ``DESTINATION <dir>``
-  The directory where the content of the archive will be extracted to can be specified using the ``DESTINATION`` option.
+    Specify the directory under which the content of the archive will be extracted.
 If the directory does not exist, it will be created.
     If ``DESTINATION`` is not given, the current binary directory will be used.

-  If required, you may select which files and directories to list or extract from the archive using the specified ``<patterns>``.
+  ``PATTERNS <pattern>...``
+    Extract/list only files and directories that match one of the given patterns.
 Wildcards are supported.
 If the ``PATTERNS`` option is not given, the entire archive will be listed or extracted.

+  ``LIST_ONLY``
-  ``LIST_ONLY`` will list the files in the archive rather than extract them.
+    List the files in the archive rather than extract them.

+  ``TOUCH``
+    .. versionadded:: 3.24

+    Give extracted files a current local timestamp instead of extracting file timestamps from the archive.

+  ``VERBOSE``
+    Enable verbose output from the extraction operation.

   .. note::
     The working directory for this subcommand is the ``DESTINATION`` directory